CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Java IO.md

 ### Files

 There are two methods of storing data in external files:
-- Text files
+- Text files: Stores data in human-readable characters
-- Binary files
+- Binary files: Contains bytes which represent data in a format specific to a particular program or system

 At the low level, all files are stored in binary (0 or 1).